pajlads/DinkPlugin/README.md

 Alternatively, if you *only* want to export the webhook URLs, run the `::dinkexport webhooks` chat command.

 In addition, you can export just the settings for select notifiers.
-Simply run: `::DinkExport <Notifier Section Header Name Without Space>`.
+Simply run: `::dinkexport <notifier section header name without spaces>`.
-For example: `::DinkExport Pet` or `::DinkExport CollectionLog`.
+For example: `::dinkexport pet` or `::dinkexport collectionlog`.

 Further, you can combine arguments to export specific sets of settings.
 For example:
 *Export Slayer & BA Gambles notifiers*: `::dinkexport slayer bagambles`